Undergraduate minor: biology

 Fundamental mechanisms in differentiation, organogenesis, morphogenesis; and pattern formation; mechanistic approach at molecular, cellular, tissue levels of organizations.
 Prerequisites: BIOL:1411 and CHEM:1120 and (BIOL:1412 with a minimum grade of C- or HHP:3500 with a minimum grade of C-).
 Recommendations: BIOL:2512.

 Genetics, sensory physiology, migration, development of behavior, circadian rhythms, foraging strategies, aggression, sexual and parental behavior, group selection, social behavior.
-Prerequisites: BIOL:1411 and BIOL:1412.
+Prerequisites: BIOL:1411 and (BIOL:1412 or PSY:2701).

 Major areas of genomics, including DNA and protein sequence analysis, structural diversity of whole genomes, microarray applications, proteomics; computer workshop experience in applying bioinformatics tools.
-Prerequisites: BIOL:2512 or BIOC:3120.
+Prerequisites: BIOL:2211 or BIOL:2512 or BIOC:3120 or BIOC:3110.
 Same as IGPI:3314.

 Developmental processes throughout life cycle of vascular plants; current knowledge of mechanisms, control; emphasis on molecular and genetic approaches to studying development.
 Prerequisites: BIOL:2512.